dixe1/UsefulFunctions/README.md

-# A set of simple C++ functions for console projects.
+# A set of simple C++ functions for console projects

+**Functions:**

-write – a function for displaying text in the console character by character, with optional delays and color.
+- `write` – a function for displaying text in the console character by character, with optional delays and color.